 Get exclusive access to patrons-only content, including content development, gear reviews, production updates, and early access to blog posts.
-Additionally, all patrons at this level will be thanked by name in my next video, and collectively in all future film credits.
+Additionally, all patrons at this level will be thanked by name in my next video, and collectively in all future film and podcast credits.

 At some point, our ancestors left the mud and the water, and you can help me do the same.

 Get access to even FANCIER patrons-only content such as early access to upcoming episodes, behind-the-scenes teaser clips, and early or exclusive trailer releases.
 Additionally, you will be specifically credited by name/nickname/email/alias (try to keep it clean!) and sent a thank you package that includes an anthrospin vinyl logo sticker and a personalized letter.
 Includes lower-level rewards.

 With a background in Four-Fields Anthropology, I travel on bicycle to learn about the cultural significance, history, and events of the various areas to which I travel--documenting it all, and sharing what I learn along the way.

 The basic idea is to get people excited about the world around them while simultaneously humanizing the people that study it.